Chapter 19 – Erica's Gift

 When Erica had guessed the QSDD was readying for war she never considered how ill prepared they were.
 Quarantine?

 Erica finally began to realize how things must look politically.
-Quirni had been nothing but now, all of the sudden, one of its claimants was an owner of a wealthy Marrilian company, The Insurance Company.
+Quirni had been nothing but now, suddenly, one of its claimants was an owner of a wealthy Marrilian company, The Insurance Company.
 That same claimant was also privy to many hacking and blackmailing facts that could unsettle a lot of Marrilian politicians.
 Little wonder they were distracted from the ships and sales.
 The Insurance Company was worth hundreds of millions of quid.
-The claimants all knew what they had to hide and Eljay could reveal.
+The Marrilians couldn't attack that when they knew what Eljay could reveal.

 Marril was worried.
 They tried to devise a plan to take control of her either by taking her money, tying up her business, or something that would require a defense attorney.
 That had to be why Emory stayed on Marril.
 He would keep her money in her hands and keep her new power safe.

 Erica's mouth dropped open as she met Pearl's eye.
 Pearl saw how Erica began to understand her own importance and smiled knowingly.
-She was turned wrong to see the look on Lord Byrnes' face.
+Erica didn't see the look on Lord Byrnes' face.
 No one gave him any attention, even Lady Byrne.
-They had all just begun to realize the importance of events.
+They had all just begun to realize the importance of their newest claimant.

 Erica sat down hard.
 The QSDD generals were playing the planet Marril, the entire thing.